rahulonmars/django/readme.md

-This project will contain my customisation with Django and over the time learning. :)
+This project will contain my customisation with Django and over the time and learning. :)